PMET-public/module-datainstall-graphql/README.md

 		zip_file_server_path
 		}
 	}
-An optional `all_iamges` node can be included if you want details on all of the contained images.
+An optional `all_images` node can be included if you want details on all of the contained images.
 This could be used for retrieving the images remotely rather than downloading the .zip file. `source` is the absolute path of the image on the server. `in_datapack` is the path to save the image in a Data pack. `image_url` is the url to the image.
 This does not include any images that were extracted under the `cmsDir` argument.

 	all_images{
 		source